allanrbo/wifiphotos/README.md

 Build in Android Studio: Tools -> SDK Manger -> SDK Tools -> Enable NDK and CMake.

+Note: NDK version 23 does not seem to work, but version 21 seems ok.

 Build in Docker:

     mkdir -p `pwd`/../wifiphotoscache/.gradle